Green Street (film): Sequels

 Green Street 2: Stand Your Ground was released straight-to-DVD in March 2009.
 The film does not star most of the main cast of the first film but rather focuses on Ross McCall, who played Dave in the first film.
 The plot has Dave, who was caught at the fight at the end of the first film, in a prison where he must fight to survive.

 Green Street 3: Never Back Down was released straight-to-DVD in the UK on 21 October 2013, starring Scott Adkins from The Expendables 2.
 Danny Harvey (Adkins) has spent all of his life fighting - in the playground, on the football pitch, and then heading up the West Ham firm the Green Street Elite (GSE).
 After having turned his back from violence fourteen years prior, Danny is thrust back into the GSE.
 Younger brother Joey, played by Billy Cook, is killed in an organised fight against a rival firm and Danny is desperate to seek revenge for his brother's death.
 Danny returns to the GSE and his past, the only way he knows to find out who killed his younger brother.

+On 25 February 2024, Leo Gregory announced he has written a script with Dougie Brimson for a direct sequel to the original film, under the title Green Street 2.0.